Just-in-Time Learning: What it is and How To Implement It.

 What is Just-in-Time Learning?

-Just-in-time learning involves taking in small pieces of content in a short time when the learner needs the information.
-People are able to absorb information quickly when they need to, especially when they come face-to-face with a knowledge gap that is preventing them from getting their job done.
+Just-in-time learning involves quickly taking in small pieces of content when the learner needs the information.
+People are able to absorb information quickly when they need to, especially when they face a knowledge gap that is preventing them from getting their job done.

-JITL in the workplace is a great way for employers to communicate important knowledge to their employees.
-Once a company has a learning platform that can be easily accessed by all employees quickly at any time, training assets can be available at the time of need.
+JITL in the workplace is an excellent way for employers to communicate essential knowledge to their employees.
+Once a company has a learning platform that can be easily accessed by all employees quickly at any time, training assets can be available when needed.

-As a learner, JITL happens when you pay attention exclusively to the information that you can immediately implement.
-This means that you are only learning the knowledge or skill applicable for a current challenge you’ve identified.
-Once you have learned it, you immediately apply your knew knowledge to the problem you are facing, which helps ingrain the lesson in your brain so you can truly make sense of it.
+As a learner, JITL happens when you pay attention exclusively to the information you can immediately implement.
+This means that you are only learning the knowledge or skill applicable to a current challenge you’ve identified.
+Once you have learned it, you immediately apply your new knowledge to the problem you are facing, which helps ingrain the lesson in your brain so you can truly make sense of it.

 Research has linked deliberate practice with knowledge retention.
-This means that it is often not enough to simply hear information to be able to remember it and implement it later.
-Rather, learners have to be able to apply their new knowledge in a real setting, which is where just-in-time learning comes in.
+This means that it is often not enough to simply hear information to remember it and implement it later.
+Instead, learners must apply their new knowledge in a real setting, where just-in-time learning comes in.

-What is Origin of the Just-in-Time Learning Theory?
+What is the Origin of the Just-in-Time Learning Theory?

 The origin of just-in-time learning is usually attributed to the Toyota car company.
-This Japanese company created a production system where parts arrive to the warehouse exactly when they are ready to be distributed, or “just in time.”
+This Japanese company created a production system in which parts arrive at the warehouse exactly when they are ready to be distributed or “just in time.”

-By doing this, Toyota was able to significantly reduce the amount of inventory that they had lying dormant.
+By doing this, Toyota could significantly reduce the amount of inventory they had lying dormant.

-The previous method of having a large stock of parts lying around in a warehouse has now been replaced, and the majority of major car companies have copied this production system in some way.
+The previous method of having a large stock of parts lying around in a warehouse has now been replaced, and most major car companies have copied this production system in some way.
 This concept has also been applied to the way that people learn.

-When it comes to learning, technology is continuing to progress at a rapid pace, which has made people's expectations rise along with it.
+When it comes to learning, technology is continuing to progress at a rapid pace, which has raised people's expectations.
 Unlike 15 years ago, we now expect information to be available at our fingertips immediately.
-People put a great amount of value on their time, and they don't want to wait around for the information that they need.
+People put a great deal of value on their time and don't want to wait around for the information they need.

-For example, people used to have to wait for the newspaper to come out to check out movie theater times, or wait for the evening news to learn what is going on in the world.
-Now, all of that information is available on smartphones and can be accessed at any time.
+For example, people used to have to wait for the newspaper to come out to check out movie theater times or wait for the evening news to learn what is happening worldwide.
+Now, all that information is available on smartphones and can be accessed anytime.

-These cultural shifts have altered how we approach learning and training in the workplace and in our personal lives.
-Today’s employees expect job-related assistance and training to be accessible whenever it is needed, just like it is with other sources of information.
-This is where the approach of JITL comes in.
+These cultural shifts have altered how we approach learning and training in the workplace and our personal lives.
+Today’s employees expect job-related assistance and training to be accessible whenever needed, just like other sources of information.
+This is where the JITL approach comes in.

-Although there is no set definition for just-in-time learning, the main idea is that it’s an approach of providing individuals (e.g., employees) with the information they need at the exact time they need it.
+Although there is no definition for just-in-time learning, the main idea is that it’s an approach to providing individuals (e.g., employees) with the information they need at the exact time they need it.

-This way, employees can learn the solution to a problem they are experiencing, and then immediately apply this solution to meet their needs.
-Companies often use just-in-time training methods to give employees access to the right information at the time and place they need it most.
+This way, employees can learn the solution to a problem they are experiencing and then immediately apply it to meet their needs.
+Companies often use just-in-time training methods to give employees access to the right information when and where they need it most.

-This on-demand service is especially helpful for training someone who has a specific need, because that need can be met immediately, and time is no longer wasted while the person sits at a roadblock.
+This on-demand service is beneficial for training someone with a specific need because that need can be met immediately, and time is no longer wasted while the person sits on a roadblock.

 In the workplace, companies provide accessible learning resources that contain bite-sized chunks of information needed for a specific on-the-job task or problem.

-For example, an employee might need to solve a product issue right away.
-With JITL, he or she no longer has to wait for a training session to address the problem, because the information that is needed is accessible on their smartphone.
+For example, an employee might need to solve a product issue immediately.
+With just-in-time learning, he or she no longer has to wait for a training session to address the problem because the needed information is accessible on their smartphone.

-In cases such as these, learners typically don't have much time to put aside for training, so they just access easy-to-digest information that covers the fundamentals of what they need to know.
-These small bits of information can also point learners in the direction of more detailed information if necessary.
+In such cases, learners typically don't have much time to dedicate to training, so they access easy-to-digest information that covers the fundamentals.
+These small bits of information can also point learners toward more detailed information if necessary.

 These learning resources have valuable content, and companies make an effort to ensure that their employees are aware of this and know how to use it.